Society for Elementary Books: History

 Famous books created by the Society included Elementarz dla szkół parafialnych and Gramatyka dla szkół narodowych z przypisami.
 The Society was chaired by Ignacy Potocki, and its general secretary was Grzegorz Piramowicz.
 Hugo Kołłątaj made many important contributions to the Society's projects.
 Members included Onufry Kopczyński, Kazimierz Narbutt, Józef Wybicki and the academic directors of the Warsaw Corps of Cadets—Ch.
 Pfleiderer (mathematics) and Michał Jan Hube.

 The Society was dissolved in 1792, in anticipation of the coming total dissolution of the Polish state.

+Results of activities

+The Society, during its 17 years of activity, held 631 meetings (an average of 3 meetings per month).
+A total of about 30 elementary book items intended for students or teachers were prepared and published, including 5 compiled by foreign scholars.
+The results of his work included the creation of such textbooks as: Elementary for Parish Schools and Grammar for National Schools with Footnotes.

+Publications

+In 1775, the Commission of National Education issued a "Notice with respect to the writing of elementary books for provincial schools" addressed to authors who were qualified to write them.
+The proclamation was translated for foreign authors into Latin and French.
+Its contents announced an international competition for elementary publications for elementary education, in which the following financial prizes were set: for mathematics and for the more necessary knowledge of the sciences, 100 red zlotys each were promised; for physics and mechanics, a book on farming, 150; for natural history, logic, a book on pronunciation and poetry, 50 red zlotys each.